NoriginMedia/Norigin-Spatial-Navigation/README.md

 on the nearest available sibling of that component.
 If this behavior is undesirable, you can disable it by setting this flag to `false`.

+##### `forceFocus` (default: false)
+This flag makes the Focusable Container force-focusable.
+When there's more than one force-focusable component, the closest to the top left viewport corner (0,0) is force-focused.
+Such containers can be force-focused when there's no currently focused component (or `focusKey` points to not existing component) when navigating with arrows.
+Also, when `focusKey` provided to `setFocus` is not defined or equal to `ROOT_FOCUS_KEY`.
+In other words, if focus is lost, it can be restored to one of force-focusable components by navigating with arrows or by focusing `ROOT_FOCUS_KEY`.

 ##### `isFocusBoundary` (default: false)
 This flag makes the Focusable Container keep the focus inside its boundaries.
 It will only block the focus from leaving the Container via directional navigation.
 You can still set the focus manually anywhere via `setFocus`.